 Identifying people in historical photographs is important for preserving material culture, correcting the historical record, and creating economic value, but it is also a complex and challenging task.
-In this paper, we focus on identifying portraits of soldiers who participated in the American Civil War (1861-65), the first widelyphotographed conflict.
+In this paper, we focus on identifying portraits of soldiers who participated in the American Civil War (1861-65), the first widely-photographed conflict.
 Many thousands of these portraits survive, but only 10-20% are identified.
-We created Photo Sleuth, a webbased platform that combines crowdsourced human expertise and automated face recognition to support Civil War portrait identification.
-Our mixed-methods evaluation of Photo Sleuth one month after its public launch showed that it helped users successfully identify unknown portraits and provided a sustainable model for volunteer contribution.
+We created Photo Sleuth, a web-based platform that combines crowdsourced human expertise and automated face recognition to support Civil War portrait identification.
+Our mixed-methods evaluations of Photo Sleuth one month and 11 months after its public launch showed that it helped users successfully identify unknown portraits and provided a sustainable model for volunteer contribution.
 We also discuss implications for crowd-AI interaction and person identification pipelines.

-CCS CONCEPTS

-• Human-centered computing → Collaborative and social computing systems and tools; • Computing methodologies → Computer vision tasks; • Applied computing → Arts and humanities;
+CCS Concepts: • Human-centered computing \rightarrow Collaborative and social computing systems and tools; • Computing methodologies \rightarrow Computer vision tasks; • Applied computing \rightarrow Arts and humanities.